telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

     kendo.bind($("select"), viewModel);
     </script>

-In this case the third `option` will be selected because its text content is equal to the value of the `selectedColor` View-Model field.
+In this case, the third `option` is selected because its text content is equal to the value of the `selectedColor` View-Model field.

+### Select with Options Created by Source Binding

-When the `select` element options are created by the [source](source) binding Kendo MVVM will select the `option` which corresponds to the View-Model value specified by the `value` binding.
+When the `select` element options are created by the [`source` binding]({% slug sourceblebinding_mvvm_kendoui %}), Kendo UI MVVM selects the `option` which corresponds to the View-Model value specified by the `value` binding.
 The `data-value-field` attribute specifies the field of the current item to which the `option` value is bound.

-### Use the value binding with a select whose options are created by the source binding
+The example below demonstrates how to use the `value` binding with a `select` element, whose options are created by the `source` binding.

+###### Example

     <select data-value-field="id" data-text-field="name"
            data-bind="value: selectedProduct, source: products">